Skip to main content

 • Be mindful of your studio plan's collaborator limit:

-• All guests, regardless of their access status, count towards your collaborator limit.
+• The Administrator and all guests, regardless of their access status, count towards your collaborator limit.

 Use Cases